SaltyGraham/Azutoru/README.md

   * This ability will create a wall of ice that extends in a certain controllable direction like JedCore's EarthLine
 * IceShots
   * Demonstrated by Kya during her fight with Zaheer, this combo creates a ring of water around the user and shoots ice shards from the ring
+* MistStepping
+  * Similar to DustStepping and JetStepping, but for icebenders
 #### Plant
 * PlantWhip
   * Summon a whip of plants that does damage